LaffertyDev/Portal0/README.md

 ## Worldbuilder todo:

+1. figure out how to dynamically render a form using react and typescript given a model
 1. add customization options for constant values
 1. improve model support for non-Parisian towns/cities
 1. build name generator